 Students in the Wellness Learning Community engage in activities and events that explore the integration of body, mind, and spirit.
 Students have enjoyed taking a wellness tour of Chicago, exploring the YOU!
 The Experience exhibit at the Museum of Science and Industry, and participating in the AIDs walk/run.
 Students explore the countless fitness opportunities offered through the Halas Recreation Center and become involved in the health promotion initiatives through the Wellness Center.

-In fall 2014students in the Wellness Learning Community will take UNIV 101 with their advisor, Ms Brianne Lauka, and each student will choose one of the following three courses:
+In fall 2015 students in the Wellness Learning Community will take UNIV 101 with their advisor, Ms Brianne Lauka, and each student will choose one of the following two courses: